 How do you know when it's time to free your body of accumulated toxins, parasites and other waste materials?
 If you experience one or more of the following, then it's time to detoxify:

--A few days
+-A few days or

-whole grains, fresh fruits and vegetables to prepare the body.
+grains, fresh fruits and vegetables to prepare the body.
 Eliminate all

 processed foods, coffee, tea, sugar, alcohol, tobacco and red meat